JonasLoos/fire-bend/README.md

    statically typed.
 A function that can fail returns a result, one that prints is an IO function, and the compiler works that out from the body.

+> [!WARNING]
+> This is an experimental proof of concept, not production-ready software.

 ## Install and run

 You need Rust, [Bend](https://bend-lang.com) (`curl -fsSL https://bend-lang.com/install.sh | sh`)